glovey/bank-account/README.md

 Issues / improvements:

 I wanted to include an 'open account' function to generate new account objects.
-Rough code below:
+Rough code (that doesnt work) below:

  def OpenAccount(name, balance):